neelsoumya/teaching_reproducible_science_R/README.md

 ## Code and lecture notes

+* Your data and your model decisions and your data filtering decisions will keep on changing.
+How do you know 6 months later what has changed?
+Document your code and your output and your design decisions all in one place.

+* Reproducible pipeline

+* Know exactly what changed and when

+* Know how to rerun the analysis and get the (same) results

+* This is like your research notebook

-A typical header of a R markdown file will look like
+* A typical header of a R markdown file will look like

 ---